dscheerens/ngx-forkable-http-client/README.md

    Since this module already imports [`HttpClientModule`](https://angular.io/api/common/http/HttpClientModule) you don't need to explicitly add it yourself to the import list of your module.

 2. Define the non-global HTTP interceptors.
-   This is a simple as providing them as [`TypeProvider`](https://angular.io/api/core/TypeProvider)s.
+   This is a simple as providing them as [`TypeProvider`](https://angular.io/api/core/TypeProvider) entries in the `providers` array.
-   Be sure not to define them using the [`HTTP_INTERCEPTORS`](https://angular.io/api/common/http/HTTP_INTERCEPTORS) injection token, as that will result in them being used as global interceptors, which are used by **every** HTTP client.
+   Be sure not to define them using the [`HTTP_INTERCEPTORS`](https://angular.io/api/common/http/HTTP_INTERCEPTORS) injection token, as that will result in them being used as global interceptors.

 3. Define the providers for the qualified HTTP clients.
    For this you have to use the `forkHttpClient` factory function.